 A Collaborative Divorce is a peaceful divorce.
 The couple agrees to stay out of court and settle their issues with the help of professionals.
 That is where the financial professional, who is always neutral, comes in.
 The expert does not take sides but shows each party what their options are and how to make their future one to look forward to.
 The professional can ease the anxiety of the concerned spouse who knew nothing about their finances.

-For more information about how a financial neutral professional can help you with your divorce, and how you can use the collaborative process for a peaceful divorce, contact Kim Mediation and Law Center.
-You can call 213-351-1000 to schedule a free case evaluation.
+For more information about how a financial neutral professional can help you with your divorce, and how you can use the collaborative process for a peaceful divorce, call or contact Kim Mediation and Law Center to schedule a free case evaluation.